 Where to get food, financial assistance in Sonoma County during the COVID-19 pandemic

-If you or someone you know is in need of help during the pandemic, here is a list of local organizations that are providing food and financial assistance.
+If you or someone you know is in need of help during the pandemic, here is a list of local organizations that are providing food, financial assistance and other resources.

 Where to get food

-Residents of nearly 30 ZIP codes in Sonoma County can text “FOOD” to 707-353-6333 to receive a list of local organizations that provide free groceries and meals in their area.
+Using Text FOOD, residents of nearly 30 ZIP codes in Sonoma County can text “FOOD” or “COMIDA” to 707-353-6333 to receive a list of local organizations that provide free groceries and meals in their area.
 After texting the number, residents will be asked to indicate whether they’re in need of meals or groceries and provide their ZIP code.

-The Redwood Empire Food Bank is providing free food to residents in need without proof of income, Food Connections Manager Maria Fuentes said.
-Residents can visit the office (3990 Brickway Blvd., Santa Rosa) for a box of dry goods or to be directed to a pick-up location.
-Coronavirus concerns have forced some pickup locations to close and others’ hours to be extended, so visit getfood.refb.org for an updated list.
+The Redwood Empire Food Bank is providing free food to residents in need without proof of income.
+Residents can visit the office (3990 Brickway Blvd., Santa Rosa) for a box of dry goods or to be directed to a pickup location.
+COVID-19 concerns have altered the hours of some locations, so visit getfood.refb.org for an updated list.
 Additional questions can be directed to 707-523-7900.

 Catholic Charities of the Diocese of Santa Rosa is continuing its free food distribution programs for anyone who needs help feeding their family throughout the pandemic.
-Go here for a list of days, times and locations.
-Call 707-528-8712 or go here for additional information.
+Go to srcharities.org/get-help for a list of days, times and locations.
+Call 707-528-8712 or go to bit.ly/3mqMczt for additional information.

-Salvation Army is providing free food to any resident in need Monday-Thursday from 10 a.m. to noon during the pandemic, said Santa Rosa Salvation Army Capt.
-Rio Ray.
+Salvation Army is providing free food to any resident in need Monday-Thursday from 10 a.m. to noon during the pandemic.
 To receive food, go to the parking lot of the Corps Community Center (93 Stony Circle, Santa Rosa) with a valid ID.
 Families are limited to picking up groceries once per week.
 For more information, call 707-542-0981.

-The Windsor Service Alliance Food Pantry (8987 Windsor Road, Windsor) is doling out free fresh produce and packaged groceries to Windsor residents on Fridays from 2-5 p.m.
-Go here or call 707-838-6947 for more information.
+The Windsor Service Alliance Food Pantry (8987 Windsor Road, Windsor) is doling out free fresh produce and packaged groceries to Windsor residents in a drive-thru service Saturday from 11 a.m.-3 p.m.
+Visit wsapantry.com for more information.
+For emergency food service, call 707-838-6947.

-Healdsburg Food Pantry (1505 Healdsburg Ave., Healdsburg) is providing Healdsburg and Geyserville residents with free groceries on Tuesdays and Fridays from 3-4:30 p.m. and on Wednesdays from 3-5:30 p.m.
-Free meals also are offered Sundays at 4 p.m. at St. Paul’s Episcopal Church (209 W. Matheson St., Healdsburg).
-Go here for more information.
+Healdsburg Food Pantry (1505 Healdsburg Ave., Healdsburg) is providing Healdsburg and Geyserville residents with free groceries on Tuesdays and Fridays from 3-4:30 p.m. and on Wednesdays from 3-5 p.m.
+Go to healdsburgfoodpantry.org for more information.